From past design to future decision

 The course fee includes:

-To apply, submit a letter of application for financial support (1), (2) or (3) - explaining why you should receive financial support (max.
-500 words) - along with your other application documents by email by 1 May 2018.
+For application, submit an application letter (max 500 words) for financial support (1) or (2) explaining why you should receive financial support.
+Send this letter together with your other application documents via e-mail by 1 May 2019.

 This course and the creation of these resources are funded by the ERASMUS+ grant program of the European Union under grant no. 2016-1-DE01-KA203-002905.